Carnival costumes herald spring

 Kurents

 Kurents are some of the most recognisable Slovenian Carnival characters.
 You can mainly encounter them in Ptuj and its surrounding area, on the Drava Field, and in the Haloze Hills and Slovenske Gorice Hills.
-You will recognise them by their typical attire known as Kurentija.
-It consists of a hat, a sheep-skin suit, green or red knee-high stockings, bells attached to a chain around the belt, and a ježevka (a thick stick with hedgehog spines).
+You will recognise them by their typical attire, known as Kurentija.
+This consists of a hat, a sheepskin suit, green or red knee-high gaiters, bells attached to a chain around the belt, and a ježevka (a thick stick with hedgehog spines).
 Small handkerchiefs given to Kurents by women are attached to the chain or the ježevka stick.
-The door-to-door rounds of the Kurent are inscribed on the UNESCO List of Intangible Cultural Heritage of Humanity, and in recent years they have been held between Candlemas and Ash Wednesday.
-According to folklore, Kurents chase away winter by jumping and making noise, and they bring spring and abundance to the land.
+The door-to-door rounds of the Kurent are inscribed on the UNESCO List of Intangible Cultural Heritage of Humanity, and are held between Candlemas and Ash Wednesday.
+According to folklore, Kurents chase away evil forces by jumping and making noise, and call better times to the land, be it in the form of welfare, warmer spring or good harvest.
 If you would like to meet a Kurent up close, visit a traditional Kurentovanje celebration in Ptuj.

 Visit website